HanSolo/JDKMon/README.md

 <br>
-JDKMon is a little tool written in JavaFX that tries to detect all JDK's installed on your machine.
+JDKMon is a little tool written in JavaFX that tries to detect all JDK's installed on your machine and will inform you about new updates of each OpenJDK distribution found.
 Depending on the operating system it will try to find the JDK's in the following folders:

 MacOS: `/System/Volumes/Data/Library/Java/JavaVirtualMachines/`